 NIST Special Publication 800-53 Rev. 5

-The principle of least privilege, also known as least privilege access, is the cybersecurity concept of restricting access rights for users and computing processes to only those data and resources they need to perform their direct job duties and functions.
+The principle of least privilege, also known as least privilege access, is a cybersecurity concept wherein access rights for users and computing processes are restricted to only the data and resources needed to perform users’ direct job duties and functions.

-The principle of least privilege is part of a zero trust security model.
-At the core of zero trust architecture lies the principle that you should treat all users, devices, and other assets as untrusted by default.
+This least privilege concept is the cornerstone of modern security practices.
+In fact, the principle of least privilege in cybersecurity is often implemented as part of a zero trust security model.
+At the core of zero trust architecture lies the idea that all users, devices, and other assets should not be trusted by default.

-By following the least privilege model, you can significantly reduce the risk of credential compromise, data breach, and other cybersecurity incidents in your organization.
-If malicious attackers manage to obtain the credentials of your employee account with the minimum permissions, they will have only restricted access to your resources, meaning that the “blast radius” will be limited.
+By following the least privilege approach, you can significantly reduce the risk of credential compromise, data breaches, and other cybersecurity incidents.
+If attackers manage to obtain the credentials to one of your employees’ accounts with minimal permissions, they will have only limited access to your resources — meaning the “blast radius” of potential damage is much smaller.

 The main concepts explaining and supporting the principle of least privilege include:

-• Segregation of duties.
-Separate critical tasks and the corresponding access rights among multiple individuals to reduce the risk of a single user having excessive privileges and abusing them.
+- Segregation of duties.
+Separate critical tasks and their corresponding access rights between multiple individuals to reduce the risk of a single user having excessive privileges and abusing them.

 Request access to the online demo of Syteca!